TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/url-matching.md

 ---

-### Practical Use Cases for URL Matching
+### Practical use cases for URL matching

-Understanding these behaviors is essential in scenarios where:
+Understanding these behaviors is essential in scenarios such as:

-- **API Versioning**: You may want to allow different versions of an API, like `/v1/users` and `/v2/users`, while still matching certain common paths or endpoints.
+- **API Versioning**: You may want to allow different versions of an API, such as `/v1/users` and `/v2/users`, while still matching certain common paths or endpoints.
-- **Middleware Control**: Middleware often relies on URL matching to determine when specific behaviors, like rate limiting or authentication, should be applied.
+- **Middleware Control**: Middleware often relies on URL matching to determine when specific behaviors, such as rate limiting or authentication, should be applied.
 - **Security Policies**: URL matching ensures that security policies, such as allow or block lists, are enforced for the correct paths without mistakenly leaving critical routes unprotected.

 By fine-tuning these configurations, developers can create robust,